devhasibulislam/ph-assignment-09/README.md

 - Site stand up as *Car Review*
 - With following *optional catch ups*
     ### 5 to 10 lines questions in blog route:
-    - what is contex api
+    - what is context api
     - what is Symantec tag
     - difference inline block and inline block elements